-2.20 What is risk management and why is it included in the ASXCGC Principles of Good Corporate Governance and Best Practice Recommendations?
+2.24 What is risk management and why is it included in the ASXCGC corporate governance principles and recommendations?

 Risk management is the systematic process of assessing the probability of something unexpected happening, and the establishment of policies and procedures to manage that risk.
 It is important for the board and management of enterprises to consider risk in order to properly understand the impact of the environment of their enterprise and to help ensure its survival into the future.
 It is included in the ASX principles of good corporate governance as it is fundamental for the decision makers in any enterprise to manage risk.